mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Change Generator Status](@id ChangeGeneratorStatusManual)
 The [`statusGenerator!`](@ref statusGenerator!) function can be used to change the status of a generator between in-service and out-of-service.
 It is important to always use this function when changing the status of a previously defined generator.
 Directly accessing the corresponding variable to change the status can result in incorrect results because it will not affect the variable that holds the active and reactive powers generated by the generators that supply buses.
-Therefore, using the [`statusGenerator!`](@ref statusGenerator!) function is a safe way to put a generator in or out of service.

-Let us create the power system with two generators connected to the same bus labelled with 2:
+Therefore, using the function is the safe way to put a generator in or out of service.
+Let us create the power system with two generators connected to the same bus:
 ```@example statusGenerator
 using JuliaGrid # hide
 @default(unit) # hide